wifiknight45/lexicon_locksmith/README.md

 ## Lexicon Locksmith - Wordle Combinations Finder

+  A powerful, intelligent Python script that aids in solving Wordle puzzles by filtering possible word combinations based on your guesses and feedback.
+Perfect for Wordle enthusiasts who want to improve their game strategy.
+Please note this Readme.md is geared for the python script but there are also versions in C# and Visual Basic etc.

-v5 is live but still under dev . . .
+## v5 is live but still under dev . . .

 ## to-do's:
 a) still need to format json properly for .ipynb etc
 b) sanitize the wordlist.txt

-A powerful, intelligent Python script that aids in solving Wordle puzzles by filtering possible word combinations based on your guesses and feedback.
-Perfect for Wordle enthusiasts who want to improve their game strategy.
-Please note this Readme.md is geared for the python script but there are also versions in C# and Visual Basic etc.

 ## Features